zhengsophia/67960-RIViT/index.md

 ## 4. Methodology

-Our baseline model for comparison will be a vanilla ViT model.
-We will compare the performance of our novel model against the baseline for the task of image classification, using the Imagenette dataset.
+Our baseline model for comparison will be a vanilla ViT model using learned positional encodings.
+We will compare the performance of our novel models against the baseline for the task of image classification, using the Imagenette dataset.
 We will follow ResFormer's training methodology to perform multi-resolution training.

 ### 4.1.
 Dataset